Milad84/DeepLab_Road_Detection/README.md

 Although the code in many parts is inspired (copied) from the Kaggle post by BALRAJ ASHWATH, it differs in scope and scalability.
 What I am trying to do here is to train the model to be able to model other formats of satellite imagery and, to be specific, TIF.

 ## How is the TIF file prepared to test the model?
 The TIF samples are coming from [EarthExplorer.gov](https://earthexplorer.usgs.gov/)

+###Major steps to prepare the target and customized TIF:

+Download satellite imagery from EarthExplorer.usgs.gov --> Split the Raster

 ## Getting Started